fire78625/AI_packing/README.md

 Using .py to generate a file which record the filename and its label.
 First parameter is filename, and second is label.
 [Input is binary executable, and output is a csv file]

 (3) Open model_training.ipynb and execute the cells (from 1st to 8th) by order then you can acquire the 5 output models in specific path that you have written.
 [Inputs are the 2 csv file, and the outputs are 5 models]

+### Training sample list

+We provide the md5 list of our training samples which download from VirusTotal in directory source_code

 ### Testing phase
 Similarly, each binary executable needs to generate .asm file and .byte file at first.